1995parham-teaching/go-lecture/README.md

 </p>

 ## Introduction

-> Learn to develop cloud-native programs with Go!

 The Golang programming language is very similar to the C programming language, and its purpose is to reduce complexity in program development.